 We made it to the pavement and it took us only 20 minutes to reach Kasane.
 On the way I looked at Joyce and said “do you think they have room at the lodge”?
 She looked at me and our minds were made up.
 I really did not want to deal with the road back to camp.
 In hindsight I wish I did but at the moment we thought we had had enough and it was time to gain our strength back and prepare for the next stage of our adventure.

-Yesterday after a somewhat recuperative day after the wild concert the night before that never happened, we hired a guide and boat for a 3 hour private late afternoon Chobe River cruise.
+Yesterday after a somewhat recuperative day after the wild concert the night before that never happened, we hired a guide and boat for a private 3 hour late afternoon Chobe River cruise.
 There were a lot of other boats large and small on the river but having a small boat to ourselves allowed us to get up close and personal with the many birds and animals inhabiting the shoreline.
-We did get up close and personal and for the first time in Africa saw many crocodiles along the banks and our first out of water hippos.
+We did get up close and personal and for the first time in Africa saw many crocodiles along the river banks (we did see one croc on the Nile River in Uganda several years ago) and our first out of water hippos.
 This area is also a birders delight.
-The banks of the Chobe separate the countries of Botswana and Namibia and a few kilometres away turns into the Zambezi which separates Zimbabwe, Namibia, Zambia and Angola.
+The banks of the Chobe separate the countries of Botswana and Namibia and a few kilometres away joins into the Zambezi River which separates Zimbabwe, Namibia, Zambia and Angola.

 Tomorrow we head to Livingston, Zambia where we’ll spend 4 nights at a lodge situated on the Zambezi River.
 Our reservation says “riverfront view” so hopefully this will be the case.